 5. Discussion.
 We have described an iterative algorithm based on interacting non-Markovian sequences which is an alternative to SMC and have established convergence results validating this methodology.
 The algorithm is straightforward to implement for people already familiar with MCMC.
-The main strength of SIMCMC compared to SMC is that it allows us to iteratively improve our estimates in an MCMC-like fashion until a suitable stopping criterion is met.
+For a fixed computational complexity, our simulation results indicate that, as expected, SMC usually outperforms SIMCMC for a small number of samples but that the performance of SMC and SIMCMC are very comparable when a large number of samples is used to obtain precise estimates of the quantities of interest.
+The main strength of SIMCMC is that it allows us to iteratively improve our estimates in an MCMC-like fashion until a suitable stopping criterion is met.
 This is useful as in numerous applications the number of particles required to ensure the estimates are reasonably precise is unknown.
 It is also useful in real-time applications when one is unsure of exactly how much time will be available between successive arrivals of data points.